 I managed to start playing a Mario Kart TF2 server around this time, and I joined their clan to see if I could help them out in any way.
 After all, I did manage to help run my family’s own clan by ages 9-12.
 After some offers to improve the map and the website, I rose through the ranks of the clan in as little as 2 months.

 As for Extra Curricular, who knows?
 I heard nothing’s changed about the show or the forum, except for the absence of the site’s About pages and many of my informative threads.
 I’m sad to hear that our longtime friend vvp has voluntarily left the ranks of ECur, though, and I wish him well.
 I’ve been too busy with basketball season and high school to bother turning on Mumble anymore, though I still voluntarily follow all my old friends on Twitter.
-I’ve even offered my support to midgear for keeping relevance in Overzealous Studios after it was left in favor of that role-play thing, which I couldn’t attend because the first took place during my birthday weekend.
+I’ve even offered my full support to midgear for keeping relevance in Overzealous Studios, Transgamer, and her own impending surgery after they were left in favor of that role-play thing, which I couldn’t attend because the first one took place during my birthday weekend.

-So that’s how a vision of pure greatness turned into a memoir within a short 2.5 years, and how not signing an NDA might protect it from attracting cease-and-decist e-mails.
+So that’s how a vision of pure greatness turned into a memoir within a short 2.5 years, and how being too young to sign an NDA might protect it from attracting cease-and-decist e-mails.
 Thank you.